 Where To Do Wine Tasting in Mendoza

-While it hasn’t reached the ease of Napa wine touring, getting around to the best wineries in the region doesn’t have to be difficult.
-The best way to see the entire region at your own pace is to hire a driver (this may be expensive, but is necessary) for three days and set out to visit up to four Mendoza wineries in each of the three wine regions: Lujan de Cuyo, Uco Valley and Maipu.
+While it hasn’t reached the ease of Napa wine tasting, getting around to the best wineries in the region doesn’t have to be difficult.
+The best way to see the entire region at your own pace is to hire a driver (this will be expensive, but is necessary) for three days and set out to visit up to three wineries in each of Mendoza’s three wine regions: Lujan de Cuyo, Uco Valley and Maipu.

 The most characteristic grape varietal in Mendoza is Malbec.
 Malbec is the iconic wine of the region, the province and the country.
 Other red varietals include Cabernet Sauvignon, Merlot, Pinot Noir and Syrah.
 Chardonnay and Sauvignon Blanc stand out among the whites, but you’ll also find Chenin Blanc, Bondarda and some Torrontes.